 This stress on operationalism has had an effect on the way that criteriological diagnosis is codified in DSM and ICD manuals.
 Syndromes are described and characterised in terms of disjunctions and conjunctions of symptoms.
 The symptoms are described in ways influenced by operationalism and with as little aetiological theory as possible.
 (That they are neither strictly operationally defined nor strictly aetiologically theory free is not relevant here.)
 Thus one can think of such a manual as providing guidance for, or a justification of, a diagnosis of a specific syndrome.
-Presented with an individual, the diagnosis of a specific syndrome is justified because he or she has enough of the relevant symptoms which can be, as closely as possible, ‘read off’ from their presentation.
+Presented with an individual, the diagnosis of a specific syndrome is justified because he or she has enough of the relevant symptoms, which can be, as closely as possible, ‘read off’ from their presentation.
 The underlying syndrome is connected to more accessible, epistemologically basic signs and symptoms.

 An objection to criteriological approaches

 In a paper called ‘Phenomenological and criteriological diagnosis: different or complementary?’
-Alfred Kraus, professor of psychiatry at Heidelberg, argues that diagnostic systems such DSM and ICD miss out an important element of psychiatric diagnosis [Kraus 1994].
+Alfred Kraus, professor of psychiatry at Heidelberg, argues that diagnostic systems such as DSM and ICD miss out an important element of psychiatric diagnosis [Kraus 1994].
 Because they assume that diagnoses are built up from a number of individual and conceptually independent symptoms they cannot capture top-down and holistic elements of diagnosis.

 Kraus also argues that in the bottom-up model, symptoms can only be added together through conjunction.
 But no mere conjunction of individual symptoms—a ‘Chinese restaurant menu’ approach—can capture the psychological integrity up to which the individual parts add.
-For that, one again needs a holistic approach.
+For that, one again needs a top down holistic approach.
 This is not to say, however, that particular elements cannot be identified in a holistic diagnosis.
 It is just that the individual elements have a different logic.